07947613070

 Civil weddings are more time-limited, so I have to photograph quickly for a good selection of shots.
 They can sometimes be over in ten minutes, and couples frequently comment on how quickly the ceremony has passed.

-But whether civil or religious, I like to take shots from as many different angles and viewpoints as possible.
+But whether civil or religious, I like to take shots from as many angles and viewpoints as possible.
 Here is a section of photos demonstrating this:

 Church wedding ceremony and congregation in black and white